Table of Contents

 Make sure that your opt-in offer, whether it’s an ebook or recipe guide, is relevant and bridges your post directly to a paid offer that you have.
-The content of the opt-in has to make sense for someone who reads the post to provide great information, and help them take the first step toward the relevant product or service you have.
+The content of the opt-in has to make sense for someone who reads the post to provide great information and help them take the first step toward a product or service you have.
 Better yet – it should help them get results in advance, so they become excited to work with you to see more and more results!

 Set up one opt-in offer that leads to one paid offer, and create one of these for each of your blog categories.